0X1A/wwebsiteasontheinternet/_posts/2013-10-14-ghost-on-apache.md

 desc: Get Ghost running on Apache
 ---

-In order to install Ghost using Apache using a subdomain you must go through the regular given instructions to install Ghost and use this Apache config for your Ghost instance (create the file in `/etc/apache2/sites-available` and name it `whateveryouwant.conf`):
+In order to install Ghost using Apache using a sub-domain you must go through the regular given instructions to install Ghost and use this Apache config for your Ghost instance (create the file in `/etc/apache2/sites-available` and name it `whateveryouwant.conf`):